kryptokinght/Nodejs-tutorials/README.md

 * To install a package of a particular version like `lodash` of version `4.16.0`, use `npm i lodash@4.16.0`

 ## Module

-* Module is a file that contains code.
-It is wrapped around with a function as depicted in this example [wrapper.js](Module/wrapper.js) file.
+In NodeJS, all files are treated as a **module**.
+It is wrapped around with a function as depicted in this example [wrapper.js](Module/wrapper.js) file.<br/>
-* Node provides 5 different arguments to the wrapping function `function (exports, require, module, __filename, __dirname)`
+Node provides 5 different arguments to the wrapping function `function (exports, require, module, __filename, __dirname)`<br/>
-* The wrapping function returns `module.exports`.
+The wrapping function returns `module.exports`.
+Its always suggested to change `module.exports` rather than its alias `exports`.
+Any change made to the reference of alias doesn't affect `module.exports`. <br/>
-* Its always suggested to change `module.exports` rather than its alias `exports`.
-Any change made to the reference of alias doesn't affect `module.exports`.
-For example if we change `exports` by assigining a new object to it `exports = {a: 1}` then `module.exports` remains unaffected.
+For example if we change `exports` by assigining a new object to it `exports = {a: 1}` then `module.exports` remains unaffected. <br/>

-* **Global Object in Node** : This example file [global.js](Module/global.js) shows the global object by printing it to the console.
+**Global Object in Node** : This example file [global.js](Module/global.js) shows the global object by printing it to the console.
 The functions setTimeout, setImmediate ... are properties of `global` object.
 This means that using setTimeout is same as using `global.setTimeout` .

 ## Buffer
 Buffer is a low level data structure that stores sequence of binary data.
 Buffers are useful when we have to read an image, audio, video, compressed, or any other file from a stream.
 The bytes from these kind of files are stored inside the Buffer data structure.<br/>